-In 2012, there was a significant increase in the number of contractor-performed seal coat projects.
-MoDOT spent on average \$8,501 per lane-mile.
+In 2011, MoDOT spent on average \$9,240 per lanemile for contractor-performed seal coat projects.
 It is expected MoDOT will receive even more competitive contractor prices as more seal coat projects are completed by contractors.

-In 2012, MoDOT spent approximately \$43 million dollars on contract minor road asphalt resurfacing projects, and approximately \$50 million dollars annually from 2009-11, which is a significant increase from the \$6 million spent in 2008.
-The increased trend in costs over the last several years can be attributed to a combination of increased fuel, oil and material costs.
+From 2009-11, MoDOT spent approximately \$50 million dollars annually on contract minor road asphalt resurfacing projects, which was a significant increase from the \$6 million spent in 2008.
+The spike in costs in 2009 can be attributed to a combination of increased fuel and oil costs and an above-average quantity of one-inch asphalt overlay work for contractors as MoDOT began shifting its focus to improving minor roads.

 Increased asphalt resurfacing costs in 2008 for the major highways and interstates was due to increased fuel and oil costs and partly due to a shortage of polymer, which is a unique asphalt component used in mixes for these types of roadways.
-From 2009-12, asphalt resurfacing costs for these types of roadways decreased and remained stable.
+From 2009-11, asphalt resurfacing costs for these types of roadways decreased and remained stable.
 Factors contributing to the lower costs were the increased use of recycled material in the asphalt and also increased competition on bids.